Thread to Art: PUNCH NEEDLE 101 - Issue Two

 PUNCH NEEDLE: Front & Back Sides

-The Punch Needle- Front & Back side of the Punch Needle:
+The Punch Needle- Front & Back sides of the Punch Needle:

 Understanding the front and back sides of the punch needle is essential for several reasons.
 First, for the threading process, you will need to know the front and back sides of the needle.
 This will also be important for the actual punching process.

-So, what is considered the “Front” of the Needle?
+So, what is considered the "Front" of the Needle?
 The front has a tiny beveled edge opening.
-This is where the thread will come out of during the second step of the threading process, and this will also referred to as the TOP of the needle, which will be more clearly understood when we discuss How to Punch.
+This is where the thread will exit during the second step of the threading process, and it will also be referred to as the top of the needle, which will become clearer when we discuss how to punch.

 The "Back" of the needle has a tiny hole called the "eye."
 This is where the thread tail will hang out in the third and final step in the threading process.
 It is also referred to as the "Bottom" of the needle.
 Once again, these terms will become helpful in the punching process.